Book a free consultation meeting!

 There are tons of competitors, many social media channels don’t allow blockchain companies to run ads, and there’s the pressure of time to hit your goal.

-In this section I will provide you with a few tips for a successful IEO PR campaign, that are probably relevant for any kind of marketing campaign:
+In this section, I will provide you with a few tips for a successful IEO PR campaign that are probably relevant for any blockchain marketing campaign:

-By doing your homework, reading this guide and other guides we publish in our blog and creating a great strategy for your PR campaign, you can increase the chance your campaign will be succesfull.
+By doing your homework, reading this guide and other guides we publish in our blog, and creating a great strategy for your PR campaign, you can increase the chance your campaign will be successful.

 Feel free to check out our home page for more info.
-If you’re in need of professional help you can jump on a call with an IEO PR expert
+If you need professional help, you can jump on a call with an IEO PR expert.